Dreaming of a Shenandoah National Park Elopement or Wedding? Here is our how to guide on how to get married in Shenandoah (updated for 2023!)

 - Recommended: Non-live flowers.
 At the time of this writing it seems that the park allows for live flower arrangements (i.e. your bouquet, corsages, etc) as long as you police the area afterwards to clean up any petals, stems or other material to keep non-invasive species out of the park.
 However, we recommend skipping live flowers and going for alternatives like silk.
 You will be having an active day, and non-live flowers will hold up much better (and not drop petals).
 And yes – you can get incredibly beautiful arrangements without going for live flowers.
 Just check out this photo – which do you think it is?

 We’re sure you’ve heard it said already after something unexpected happened … “well it’s 2020 after all!”

-If 2020 has taught us anything, it’s that backup plans are very important when planning elopements.
+If the years since have taught us all anything, it’s that backup plans are very important when planning elopements amidst so much uncertainty.
 Weather changes, roads can be closed, or a tour bus might show up at your planned overlook the day of your wedding.
 In case anything pops up unplanned, the best way to still have an awesome day is to “expect the unexpected.”

 Practically speaking, if you have one overlook in mind for a wedding with your family, look for two more that would fit the bill if something happens.
 If you have a sunrise spot in mind that you want to hike to, think about how much space there is at the top in case you end up with the same idea as another couple on your date.